Meet Quiltafish!

 The Tail of Quilty

-Aquatic Biosphere Director Paula Polman was driving back to her house when she saw something strange off the side of the road.
+Aquatic Biosphere Director Mrs. Paula was driving back to her house when she saw something strange off the side of the road.
 She had caught a glimpse of something large with what looked like fins and a big goofy smile.
 It looked out of place…. like a fish out of water.

-Paula quickly pulled off to the side of the road.
+Mrs. Paula quickly pulled off to the side of the road.
 Following some large wet fin prints into the farmers field she got her first glimpse.
 It was about six feet tall and covered in beautiful green shimmering scales.
 It’s head had a distinct quilted quality to it with large goofy eyes and the most lovable smile.
 She named it: the Quiltafish!